-With the increasing impact of disruptive technologies, rapidly changing competitive environments, and a growing maturity and integration of digital into 'business as usual', organizational leadership itself needs to adapt to a brave new business world.
+With the increasing impact of disruptive technologies, rapidly changing competitive environments, and a growing maturity and integration of digital into ‘business as usual’, organisational leadership itself needs to adapt to a brave new business world.

 Are we seeing the emergence of a new type of leader that brings together a powerful combination of skills to adeptly navigate the rapidly evolving and shifting technological landscape?

 The Effective Leadership in the Digital Age research set out to answer one key question: what does it mean to be a ‘digital leader’ in the context of digital transformation?
 Written by experienced blogger, writer and consultant Neil Perkin, the report aims to distill some of the key shifts in leadership qualities, attributes and techniques, providing a multidimensional framework for effective digital leadership.

 - While the large majority of survey respondents believed that it was ‘very important’ for leaders to be technology literate in the modern business environment, far fewer believed that the level of literacy among their own leadership was strong.

 - Leaders now need to draw from a wider set of leadership styles, and open up to increasingly take on the role of collaborator or co-creator.

 - The ‘full stack’ digital leaders are emerging, who can effectively draw value from large amounts of data, yet combine this with creative thinking and inspiring visions.

 - As more businesses mature in digital capability, the ownership of digital at board level and in the organisation is shifting.
 Not only are a wider set of board members more actively involved and engaged than ever in digital, but new roles are actively re-shaping organisations at the highest level.